Negative people, we all know them or have known them at some point in our lives, they drain our energy and suck the life out of us.

 The different types of negative people

 The Narcissist, narcissists are often looking for ways to make themselves feel good, sometimes they can do this by putting others down in order to boost themselves up.
-I have personally known a few people like this and I try and avoid them as much as possible.
+I have personally known a few people like this, and I try and avoid them as much as possible.

 The Blamer, someone who is always blaming somebody or something, also known as a victim.
 They don’t take responsibility for the bad things that happen to them, it’s always somebody else’s fault.
+See locus of control.

 The Drama Queen, they are always making a mountain out of a mole hill, causing drama and problems, generally being negative.